axel358/cinnamon-gamemode/README.md

 # cinnamon-gamemode
-Gamemode applet for Cinnamon
+GameMode applet for Cinnamon

-A simple extension that provides notifications about gamemode status and number of active clients
+A simple extension that provides notifications about GameMode status and number of active clients

+Note: You should restart Cinnamon after enabling this applet